Contents

 Duration: 30-35 minutes

-• You can also take 32, 81, 982, which stops at Piazza del Risorgimento (7 mins).
+• Bus 32, 81, 982: Stops at Piazza del Risorgimento (7 minutes' walk).

-• 492 and 990 will stop in Via Leone IV / Via degli Scipioni (5 mins).
+• Bus 492, 990: Stops at Via Leone IV / Via degli Scipioni (5 minutes' walk).

 Duration: 53 minutes

-Know Before You Visit Vatican Museums
+Know before you visit Vatican Museums

 Facilities